particle-iot/docs/src/content/reference/firmware.md

 The semi-automatic mode is therefore much like the automatic mode, except:

 - When the device boots up, the user code will begin running immediately.
-- When the user calls [`Spark.connect()`](#spark-connect), the user code will be blocked, and the device will attempt to negotiate a connection.
-This connection will block until either the device connects to the Cloud or an interrupt is fired that calls [`Spark.disconnect()`](#spark-disconnect).
+- When the user calls [`Particle.connect()`](#particle-connect), the user code will be blocked, and the device will attempt to negotiate a connection.
+This connection will block until either the device connects to the Cloud or an interrupt is fired that calls [`Particle.disconnect()`](#particle-disconnect).

 ### Manual mode

 The "manual" mode puts the device's connectivity completely in the user's control.
-This means that the user is responsible for both establishing a connection to the Particle Cloud and handling communications with the Cloud by calling [`Spark.process()`](#spark-process) on a regular basis.
+This means that the user is responsible for both establishing a connection to the Particle Cloud and handling communications with the Cloud by calling [`Particle.process()`](#particle-process) on a regular basis.

 ```cpp
 SYSTEM_MODE(MANUAL);